 If you want to use an ATM but are concerned about using your account abroad, consider loading cash onto a prepaid Visa card instead.

-Prepaid cards are common in Trinidad and Tobago and used in the same way as regular debit cards.
+Prepaid cards are common in Trinidad and Tobago and are used in the same way as regular debit cards.

 Using a money transfer app in Trinidad and Tobago